Local $h^*$-polynomials for one-row Hermite normal form simplices: Introduction

 Given a lattice polytope \(P\), i.e., a convex polytope with vertices in the integer lattice, there are two important invariants related to counting the number of integer points in integer dilates of \(P\).
 First, the Ehrhart \(h^*\)-polynomial is a well-studied object with connections to commutative algebra, algebraic geometry, enumerative combinatorics, and other fields.
 Second, recently there has been renewed interest in the study of the \emph{local $h^*$-polynomial} for \(P\), which is more complicated to define and has not been as extensively studied.
 This latter invariant is the primary focus of this work.
 We denote the local \(h^*\)-polynomial by \(B(P;z)\).

 The local $h^*$-polynomial has arisen in multiple contexts using different notation.
 For a detailed survey regarding local $h^*$-polynomials, see Section~2 of the recent paper by Borger, Kretschmer, and Nill~\cite{borgerkretschmernill}.
 The local $h^*$-polynomial was defined in substantial generality by Stanley in~\cite{StanleySubdivisions}*{Example 7.13}, extending work first presented by Betke and McMullen~\cite{BetkeMcMullen}.
 Local \(h^*\)-polynomials were also studied by Borisov and Mavlyutov in connection to Calabi-Yau complete intersections in Gorenstein toric Fano varieties, where they were referred to as $\Tilde{S}$-polynomials~\cite{BorisovMavlyutov}.
 Local $h^*$-polynomials for simplices are sometimes referred to as \emph{box polynomials}; these were studied by Gelfand, Kapranov, and Zelevinsky~\cite{GKZ91}, who identified the importance of lattice simplices with vanishing local \(h^*\)-polynomials.
 Lattice polytopes with vanishing local \(h^*\)-polynomials are called \emph{thin polytopes}, and these have recently been further investigated by Borger, Kretschmer, and Nill~\cite{borgerkretschmernill}.
-A key observation due to Nill and Schepers~\cites{nillschepers,borgerkretschmernill} is that any lattice polytope admitting a regular unimodular triangulation has a unimodal local \(h^*\)-polynomial.
-This result was recently strengthened by Adiprasito, Papadakis, Petrotou, and Steinmeyer~\cite{beyondpositivityehrhart}, who proved that lattice polytopes with the integer decomposition property (defined in Subsection~\ref{sec:geometric}) have unimodal local \(h^*\)-polynomials.
+Nill and Schepers ~\cites{nillschepers,borgerkretschmernill} observed that any lattice polytope admitting a regular unimodular triangulation has a unimodal local \(h^*\)-polynomial.

 Unimodality of local \(h^*\)-polynomials also play a role in the study of unimodality for \(h^*\)-polynomials.
 Schepers and Van Langenhoven~\cite{svl} introduced the concept of a \emph{box unimodal} triangulation, which is a lattice triangulation \(T\) of a lattice polytope for which every face of \(T\) has a unimodal local \(h^*\)-polynomial.
 The motivation for the term ``box unimodal'' is the ``box polynomial'' nomenclature used by Gelfand, Kapronov, and Zelevinsky.
 Schepers and Van Langenhoven proved that if a reflexive lattice polytope has a box unimodal triangulation, then it has a unimodal \(h^*\)-polynomial.
 This generated interest in determining which simplices have unimodal local \(h^*\)-polynomials, since these are the simplices appearing in box unimodal triangulations.
 As one example of results in this direction, Solus and Gustafsson proved that every \(s\)-lecture hall order polytope admits a box unimodal triangulation~\cite{solusgustafsson}.